unlock-protocol/docs/docs/governance/grants-bounties/grant-review-guide.md

 ---
 title: Grant Review Guide
 description:  >-
-  Explaination of the Unlock Inc. grants, participation in Gitcoin grants and bounties program.
+  Explanation of the Unlock Inc. grants, participation in Gitcoin grants and bounties program.
 sidebar_position: 4
 ---